 Maasvlakte II opened in 2015 and remains the world’s most advanced fully automated terminal, and equipped to handle the largest container ships way into the future.
+In 2019, the addition of two Super Quay Cranes and ongoing efficiency improvements will increase volume capacity by more than 20%.

 The use of green energy and fully electrified equipment made it the world’s first zero emission terminal for CO2, NOx and particulate emissions.
 With fully fenced-off automated areas, separating men and machines, it is also one of the safest.